anakamura1/osticket-prereqs/README.md

   </tr>
 </table>
 <p>At this point, STOP and START the IIS.
 From the “osTicket-Installation-Files” folder, unzip “osTicket-v1.15.8.zip” and copy the “upload” folder into “c:\inetpub\wwwroot”
-Within “c:\inetpub\wwwroot”, Rename “upload” to “osTicket”.
+Within “c:\inetpub\wwwroot”, rename “upload” to “osTicket”.
 Once all is completed, STOP and START the IIS again.</p>

 <table>
   <tr>